Alice in Wonderland (franchise): Disney Infinity series

 The 1951 film was referenced throughout the Disney Infinity series with power discs and in-game toys released for the game.
-On May 24, 2016, Alice, the Mad Hatter, and Time from Alice Through the Looking Glass were added to Disney Infinity 3.0.
+In May 2016, Alice, the Mad Hatter, and Time from Alice Through the Looking Glass were added to Disney Infinity 3.0.
 The three Alice characters were the penultimate additions to the series as Disney cancelled the Disney Infinity franchise earlier that month, with the Finding Dory playset and Dory and Nemo figures that were released the following month of June being the final releases.

 Disney Magic Kingdoms

-The world builder game Disney Magic Kingdoms includes the attraction Mad Tea Party since its launch on 17 March, 2016.
+The world builder game Disney Magic Kingdoms includes the attraction Mad Tea Party since its launch on 17 March 2016.
 Alice's Curious Labyrinth also appears as part of the environment next to the Fantasyland area.
 During a limited time 2017 Event focused on Alice in Wonderland, were included Alice, White Rabbit, Mad Hatter, March Hare, Cheshire Cat, Queen of Hearts and Caterpillar as playable characters, along with the attractions Alice in Wonderland, The Golden Afternoon, The Tweedle's Wacky Fairway, and White Rabbit's House, with the characters involved in new storylines.